RESQUE-Framework/website/README.md

 ### Analysis scripts for R
 We provide R scripts that ...

-- (a) read and aggregate multiple xlsx files with rating data
+1. read and aggregate multiple xlsx files with rating data
-- (b) enrich the data with other sources of information (e.g. citation counts & normalized citation counts from [OpenAlex](https://openalex.org))
+2. enrich the data with other sources of information (e.g. citation counts & normalized citation counts from [OpenAlex](https://openalex.org))
-- (c) create summaries and profiles that can be used in hiring and tenure committees
+3. tenure committees

+Make sure that the version of the R script matches the version of the rating sheet - otherwise it will probably not work.

 ## How to contribute